Crockpot Vegetable Beef Soup

 - Cook the onion in the skillet until softened.
 Add garlic and part of the broth to deglaze the pan.
 Once the broth reduces, transfer the mixture to the slow cooker.

-- Add the vegetables, tomato sauce and paste, Worcestershire, and seasonings to the slow cooker.
+- Pour in the tomato sauce, tomato paste, Worcestershire, and seasonings to the slow cooker.

 - Cook on low for 8 hours, until tender.
-Then, stir in the peas, and serve hot, sprinkled with fresh parsley.
+Stir in the peas, and serve hot with fresh parsley.
 ENJOY!

 Selecting Beef for Vegetable Beef Stew